intel-lgci-fdo-gitlab-mirror/drm.maintainer-tools/drm-tip.rst

 1. Identify the merge that breaks the build.

-2. Rebuild drm-tip in interactive mode, and stop until the broken merge has been done::
+2. Rebuild drm-tip in interactive mode, and stop after the broken merge has been done::

       $ dim -i rebuild-tip

-   Stop the rebuilding of drm-tip by hitting ^C.
+   Interrupt the rebuilding of drm-tip by hitting ^C when it asks you to hit a key to proceed.

 3. Resolve the conflict normally, but don't stage it or commit it in any fashion.
 Check that the resolution looks correct::